 The very best dish on the Holiday Table?
-The one that you drool about in July when you need a Holiday break but there won't be one for months?
-It's the one thing that can't be duplicated on anyone else's Holiday table but your own.
-You may call it Dressing or you may call it Stuffing, but there is no doubt that it's the dish that really makes it a Holiday Feast in the first place!
+It's the one that you drool about in July, the one that can't be duplicated on anyone else's Holiday table but your own.
+You may call it Dressing or you may call it Stuffing, but there is no doubt that it's the dish that makes it a Holiday Feast in the first place!
+Filled with anticipation and memories, your Holiday Dressing fills the house with a heart-warming aroma and familiar flavors that are anticipated many months in advance.
+Here are Sweet Daddy D's Holiday Dressing and Stuffing Recipes!

 Jump to: